squareops/road-to-devops/Level-1/M6-WebApp2Tier/L01-Wordpress-2-tier.md

 ## 2. Deploy a networking stack
 Now you need to setup an isolated networking environment in which the following AWS resources will be deployed using the cloudFormation template.
 Here we will deploy minimal networking resources for the sandbox environment.

-**Note: It is not advisable to use the vpc_minimal stack for production environments**
+**Note: It is not advisable to use this stack for production environments, this is only for learning purpose**

 Using MINIMAL VPC stack the following AWS resources will be deployed